Site icon Outdoor Gearzine "Outdoor Gearzine"

 Disadvantages

-• Low durability and rust easily
+• Low durability and prone to rust

 • Low thermal conductivity